annakthrnlee/Election_Analysis/README.md

     - Diana DeGetter who received 73.8% (272,892) of the total votes casted.

 ## Challenge Overview:
 The election commission has requested some additional data to complete the audit.
+I provided a written analysis of the election audit for the election commission, including the new results and a clearly written overview of your methods.
 ### Additional Tasks
 1. The voter turnout for each county
 2. The percentage of votes from each county out of the total count